 Life inside the shoes of a FC Barcelona star.
 GGRecon’s exclusive with Ronaky on life at Barcelona and the gruelling RLCS schedule.

-Lead by captain Aldin ‘Ronaky’ Hodzic, alongside David ‘Deevo’ Morrow, and newest recruit Hrant ‘Flakes’ Yakoub, FC Barcelona lost four games during the RLCS three of which were to teams in higher positions than themselves, showing a true reflection of where they finished overall.
-But with a solid offseason in front of them now, and the Spring Series looming in May, we may see the best of FC Barcelona in the future.
+Impelled by captain Aldin ‘Ronaky’ Hodzic, alongside David ‘Deevo’ Morrow, and Hrant ‘Flakes’ Yakoub, FC Barcelona lost four games during the regular season three of which were to teams in higher positions than themselves, showing a true reflection of where they finished overall.
+But with a solid offseason in front of them now, and Amine 'Itachi' Benayachi coming in for Flakes, FC Barcelona only hold the sky as their limit.

 GGRecon caught up with Danish 19-year old FCB captain ‘Ronaky’, with life at FC Barcelona and the ups and downs of playing Rocket League Esports.

-Firstly, congratulations on securing a top 4 place in the Playoffs.
+Firstly, congratulations on securing a top 4 place in the Playoffs last season.
 It’s not the first time you’ve been there, what is it like as a day, with the relentless schedule and Best of Seven matches?

 Ronaky: Thank you very much!
 Regionals is always a tough day for everyone.
 There is so much on the line, and everyone wants to finish out on top.
 Starting off in the lower bracket having to win every single series is definitely not an easy task.
 And I would say we were pretty tired going into the Team Vitality series.
 It is really mentally draining, but always a fun day playing against the best teams in Europe

 To start off Season 9, the change was made to bring Flakes to FC Barcelona.
-What has he been like this season as a teammate?
+What has it been like have him as a teammate?

 Ronaky: Flakes is a really unique person, that has been a pleasure to get to know.
 He's a really nice and fun person to be around.
 We didn't have that much time in the off-season to really figure out what playstyle fit us all the most.
 It's always a challenge bringing in a new player, and to start from scratch, but I feel like Flakes has done a really good job trying to adapt into [the style of] me and Deevo.
 We got top 4 which is nothing to be sad about, but we of course always strive to be the best, which is our main goal.